ghrgriner/fsi-german-drills/README.md

 card in the deck.
 This prompt can range from a single word (with a model sentence showing the position of the word) to a sentence (with English instructions describing the desired transformation).
 Audio is not included.

+It is not recommended that users review all notes in the deck in order.
+Rather, users should use the Tags field to select a subset of cards for the grammar topic they want to review or study (e.g., adjective declension, passive voice, relative clauses, etc...).

+Many of the notes in this deck (approximately 10%) have been modified slightly from their original form to modernize the spelling or align with more modern usage.
+For example, ‘Fräulein X’ has been replaced with ‘Frau X’ throughout.
+Documentation on these changes and other documentation for the deck is in the wiki.

 # Generation of Output Files

 To generate the output files, simply clone the repository and execute the